Hackers Unleash Massive Cyberattack in 72 Countries

 Britain’s National Health Service began warning its employees about the ransomware threat Friday morning, but by then, at least 36 medical facilities and ambulance services had been taken down.

-British Prime Minister Theresa May later appeared on television to assure Britains that it does not appear patient data had been compromised.
+British Prime Minister Theresa May later appeared on television to assure her nation that it does not appear patient data had been compromised.

-A spokesman for the European Union’s police agency, Europol, said late Friday that Britain and Spain have asked for its support as they investigate thecyberattacks in those countries.
+A spokesman for the European Union’s police agency, Europol, said late Friday that Britain and Spain have asked for its support as they investigate the cyberattacks in those countries.

 The spokesman, Jan Op Gen Oorth, declined to give further details so as not to jeopardize the ongoing investigations.